-An alternative approach would be to choose $\theta$ as a relation symbol, which defines the graph of an endomorphism of $\VV$.
-For our purposes, both approaches are equivalent.
-The approach with a relation symbol could be extended for interpretable vector spaces; however, we mostly care about theories $T$ that already have elimination of imaginaries, and for some quantifier elimination results in a future paper, we need $\theta$ as a function symbol anyway.
-Thus, it also feels much more natural to have $\theta$ as a function symbol.
-Even though $\theta$ is also defined outside of $\VV$, we will set $\Ker(\theta) := \set{v \in \VV : \theta(v) = 0}$ and do the same for any function that is an endomorphism on $\VV$.
+An alternative approach would be to take $\theta$ as a relation symbol defining the graph of an endomorphism of $\VV$.
+For our purposes, the two approaches are equivalent.
+The relation-symbol approach could also be used for interpretable vector spaces.
+However, for some quantifier elimination results, we need $\theta$ to be a function symbol anyway.
+Thus, it is also more natural for us to treat $\theta$ as a function symbol.

-Notice that if $\VV$ is an $n$-ary set, we actually need $n$ different $n$-ary function symbols $\theta_1, \dots, \theta_n$ instead of a single unary function symbol $\theta$.
-However, as mentioned previously, for the sake of simpler notation, we will treat elements of $\VV$ as singletons and therefore simply pretend that $\theta$ is a unary function symbol.
+Note that if $\VV$ is an $n$-ary set, then we actually need $n$ different $n$-ary function symbols $\theta_1, \dots, \theta_n$ rather than a single unary function symbol $\theta$.
+However, as mentioned above, we will treat elements of $\VV$ as singletons in order to simplify notation and will therefore pretend that $\theta$ is unary.

-\subsection{Vector Spaces with an Endomorphism}
+\subsection{Vector spaces with an endomorphism}